systematic-magic/AgingPubMed/research_papers_html.rst

 17.1.
 Download File Names
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Supplementary materials, figures, tables, references, etc. are kept as separate downloads in HTML.
+Supplementary materials, figures, tables, etc. are kept as separate downloads in HTML.
 When possible, a single file is used for each.
+Supplementary references will be kept inside the file that they are cited in, except when references are being cited in multiple files.

 .. image:: /_static/suppl_kept_separate_dl.png
   	:alt: Supplementary Materials are kept separate